Cherreads

 "Lady Reise, would you like lunch before we—"

-"No." Immediate.
-"Let's go.
-Tina, Lilia, I've informed Brenda you'll join her in the cafeteria.
+"No." G6 replied so immediately it was almost a reflex.
+"Let us go.
+Tina, Lilia, I have informed Brenda you will join her in the cafeteria.
 Take your meals with her."

 "Thank you for your kindness!"
 Lilia said warmly.